jield-webdev/signature-recognition/README.md

 Successful response:

-- Status: `200 OK`
-- Content type: `application/pdf`
-- Body: PDF bytes with the new ArUco impressions.
+- PDF bytes with the new ArUco impressions.

 Example: